Real Stupidity beats Artificial Intelligence every time.

 - Review a solution I’ve implemented and provide feedback (code-review style) of the solution, to catch basic errors before I send it off to other humans.

-- Break down a concept or a function for me and compare it across programming languages
+- Break down a concept or a function for me and compare it across programming languages or paradigms

-- read through documentation or search through many files to find a specific thing I’m looking for, and don’t know how to search for otherwise
+- Read through documentation or search through many files to find a specific thing I’m looking for, and don’t know how to search for otherwise

 .
 If I allow them to write or save context, I have them prefix any context files they generate with the string LLM__ to differentiate it from regular docs.

-findgrepand the like.
-That being said, when delving into a brand new code base I have to admit the ability to ask for general organizational flow and architecture has been a welcome addition to my workflow.
-Especially when tackling legacy systems where documentation is sparse. - Even so, I like to read through code on my own first, do a writeup for myself of my understanding of a new system, and only then let an LLM read and confirm/supplement my understanding.
+Even so, I like to read through code on my own first, do a writeup for myself of my understanding of a new system, and only then let an LLM read and confirm/supplement my understanding.

 I often do the best on assignments when I can verbalize the problem to someone and then talk through a solution.
 But of course another person isn’t always available, and it turns out rubber ducks are easy to ignore.
 I always include explicit instructions to the model that it is never do do the work for me, or provide a solution.
 Only to help me reason through things.